Helperbird/website/src/pages/features/specialised-dyslexic-fonts.md

 ---

-Change the font to any specialized web fonts for dyslexics and others.
-Convert the font on websites to use OpenDyslexic, Lexend, and more.

-## Tell me more about this feature

-One of the most popular Helperbirds features is the ability to change the font on any website.
-Users can pick from over 18 fonts and never worry about changing them again.
-Your chosen font will automatically be set on every site.
-Never worry about changing it again.
-From OpenDyslexic, Arial, Comic Sans, and more.
+## Summary

+Easily change the font on any website or pdf with Helperbirds extension to dyslexia-friendly fonts (Lexend, OpenDyslexic) or one of 18 specialized font options.
+Perfect for those with dyslexia or individuals looking for a unique reading experience.

+## Benefits

+Dyslexic fonts, such as Lexend and Open Dyslexic, are designed to make text easier to read for individuals with dyslexia.

+These fonts use specific design features, such as increased letter spacing and heavier strokes, to help reduce the confusion caused by letters that appear similar, such as "b" and "d".

+By allowing users to change the font on a website, it can help improve the reading experience for those with dyslexia and without.
+It can also help with reading fluency, and reduce the amount of time and effort required to read and comprehend text.

+Additionally, being able to change to specialized fonts can also help personalize the user's reading experience and make it more enjoyable, and it can also help with readability and visual appeal.

-## What fonts are included?
+## What fonts are included in Helperbird?

-Arial
+- Arial
-Cosmic Sans
+- Cosmic Sans
-OpenDyslexic
+- OpenDyslexic
-Tahoma
+- Tahoma
+- Lexend Mega
+- Lexend Deca
+- Lexend Giga
+- Lexend Tera
+- Lexend Peta
+- Lexend Exa
+- Lexend Zetta
-Verdana
+- Verdana
-Gothic
+- Gothic
-Lexend
+- Lexend
-Trebuchet
+- Trebuchet
-Bookman
+- Bookman
-Courier
+- Courier
-Georgia
+- Georgia
-Gothic
+- Gothic
-Helvetica
+- Helvetica
-Impact
+- Impact
-Times
+- Times

-Lexend
+## Is it free?
+Yes, it is a free feature.